 skip to main content

-AI Inidicator > Top Card
+AI Inidicator > Top Card > 2026-QTR 2 [UPDATE]

 Artificial Intelligence

 Gallup tracks workplace AI adoption over time, including usage frequency, employee comfort, manager support, organizational integration and strategic communication.
-Employees whose managers actively support AI use are twice as likely to use it frequently and nine times as likely to say it helps them do what they do best.
+Employees whose managers actively support AI use are nearly twice as likely to use it frequently and seven times as likely to say it helps them do what they do best.
 Manager enablement is critical to turning AI investment into real business value.

 What We Measure